shubhamagrawal6629/AlternateBitProtocolSimulator/README.md

 ### STEPS TO RUN THE SIMULATOR
 ---
+To refer working of Alternate Bit Protocol(ABP) in project look into alternatebitprot.pdf in the [document](https://github.com/shubhamagrawal6629/AlternateBitProtocolSimulator/tree/master/doc) folder.
-Document alternatebitprot.pdf in the doc folder contains the explanation of this simulator and steps to install the cadmium and destimes library are given in [document](https://github.com/shubhamagrawal6629/AlternateBitProtocolSimulator/tree/master/doc) folder.
+There are some third party libraries that needs to be installed to run the simulator and steps to install those libraries are given in [document](https://github.com/shubhamagrawal6629/AlternateBitProtocolSimulator/tree/master/doc) folder.

 1.Update include paths in all the makefiles in this folder and subfolders.
 You need to update the following lines: